Breaking Down Barriers - JFSSD

 Briana Leyva

-Briana Leyva (she/her/hers) is the Outreach Coordinator for the Latinx Community.
+Briana Leyva (she/her) is the Outreach Coordinator for the Latinx Community.
 She is the daughter of immigrants who came from Guerrero, Mexico.
 Her background lies in mental health and health advocacy.
 She is passionate about holistic wellness, health equity, and community involvement.
 Outside of work, Briana enjoys spending time with loved ones and being outdoors.

 Vanessa Pineda